 How do we keep your information safe?

 All information you provide to us is stored as securely as possible.
 All paper forms and correspondence are kept in locked filing cabinets on our premises.
-All electronic records are stored on our own on-site computer server, all access to which requires password-protected authentication.
+All electronic records are stored on our own on-site computer server, all access to which requires password-protected authentication, or by reputable service providers using secure internet ‘cloud’ technology.

-Unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your information, we cannot guarantee the security of your data transmitted to us via email, including forms completed on our website which are transmitted by email; any transmission is at your own risk.
+Unfortunately, the transmission of information via the internet is never completely secure.
+Although we will do our best to protect your information using industry-standard protocols and encryption, we cannot guarantee the security of your data transmitted to us via email, including forms completed on our website which are transmitted by email; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 Changes to this policy